1cup(240 g) milk(can use water, but milk makes them more tender)

 For the Muffins:

-The night before: Mix the starter, honey, milk, and 2 cups whole wheat flour in an 8-cup measuring bowl or batter bowl the night before you want to make the muffins.
-Cover with a towel and leave at room temperature overnight.
+The night before: Mix the starter, honey, milk, and 2 cups flour in an 8-cup measuring bowl or batter bowl the night before you want to make the muffins.
+Cover and leave at room temperature overnight.

-Turn the dough out onto a floured board and knead a few times into a round shape.
-Use a rolling pin to roll about 1/2-inch thick.
+From the mixer, turn the dough out onto a floured surface and knead a few times into a round shape - just shape if kneaded by hand.
+Use a rolling pin to roll the dough about 1/2-inch thick.
 Cut into rounds with a 3-inch biscuit cutter.